-In a gazette published on Wednesday (13 January), Dlamini-Zuma said that the extension takes into account the need to continue augmenting the existing legislation and contingency arrangements undertaken by organs of state to address the impact of the disaster.
+In a directive published on Saturday (15 August), Dlamini-Zuma said that the decision was made ‘taking into account the need to continue augmenting the existing legislation and contingency arrangements undertaken by organs of state to address the impact of the disaster’.

-The state of disaster is now set to lapse on 15 February – nearly a full year since it was officially introduced.
+The state of disaster is now set to lapse on 15 September.

 President Cyril Ramaphosa is set to address the nation about new lockdown regulations at 20h00 on Saturday.
 The address follows a meeting earlier this week of the National Coronavirus Command Council and meetings of the President’s Coordinating Council and Cabinet.

 PRESIDENT TO ADDRESS THE NATION ON SATURDAY 15 AUGUST 2020

 — Presidency | South Africa 🇿🇦 (@PresidencyZA) August 15, 2020

 The president is set to ease lockdown restrictions, including the scrapping of an alcohol sales ban Bloomberg reported, citing sources close to the matter.